 When you show empathy to your employees and colleagues, they are more likely to respect you and seek your counsel when they are stuck somewhere while they are working.

-When one is working in a senior and executive position, it is crucial for them to respond in ways that distinguish them as a leader while being supportive.
+When one is working in a senior and executive position, it is crucial for one to respond in ways that distinguish them as a leader while being supportive.
 No one likes working under a micromanaging leader.
 However, at the same time, no one takes someone seriously if they aren’t actively partaking in the role of a leading entity in the company.

 Executive coaching helps an individual identify those specific leadership skills and bring a positive shift to one’s mindset.
 This kind of coaching trains people to identify the skills that they can implement to churn maximum productivity from the employees without needing to cross-verify and enable them to work independently.

-8. Get objective support and feedback
+8. Get Objective Support and Feedback

-Although the entry-level employees are backed by their team leaders and managers for the right support and feedback, it is the senior-level team that lacks that benefit.
+Although entry-level employees are backed by their team leaders and managers for the right support and feedback, it is the senior-level team that lacks that benefit.
 Understanding their position in the company and the implications of their decisions can be a tough affair.
 This is where an executive coach comes in.
 They typically take on the mentor/coach role for the leaders in an organization.

 An executive coach works with the leaders to provide them with the backend support and the constructive feedback they need before they make a decision.
 They help them analyze the pros and cons, the implications of the decisions, and the reasoning behind the choice before putting them into effect.

-9. Improved self-regulation
+9. Improved Self-Regulation